jdekle23/Predictive-Business-Modeling-with-Multiple-Linear-Regression/README.md

 ## 🚀 How to Run

-> This notebook was designed to be viewed in Google Colab, but can also be run locally with a standard Python data stack.
+> This notebook was designed to be viewed in jupyter notebook.